-Given the substantial percentages of adolescent boys and men who have enlarged breast tissue, breast reduction surgery can be a viable option to correct for this problem.
-While most patients are very satisfied with the results from their procedure, there may be some who do not feel that the first procedure gave them the results they were seeking.
-This is where Dr. Vincent Marin may be able to help not only correct the initial problem, but also provide patients with the results they wanted from the initial procedure.
+Given the substantial percentages of adolescent boys and men who have enlarged breast tissue, breast reduction surgery can be a viable option to correct this problem.
+While most patients are delighted with their procedure results, some do not feel that the first procedure gave them the results they were seeking.
+This is where Dr. Vincent Marin may help not only correct the initial problem but also provide patients with the results they wanted from the initial procedure.

 Causes of Enlarged Male Breast Tissue

 The most common cause of enlarged male breasts, particularly for infants and adolescents, is an overabundance of the female hormone, estrogen, which controls the growth of female sex characteristics, such as breasts.
-Men naturally have low levels of estrogen in their bodies, but gynecomastia and other hormonal issues can occur when the estrogen levels become too high compared to the male testosterone hormone.
-In most cases, infant and adolescent gynecomastia will eventually resolve as the ratio of testosterone to estrogen levels finally balances out.
-Older men may also have enlarged breasts due to this hormone imbalance, particularly if they are overweight.
+Men naturally have low estrogen levels in their bodies, but gynecomastia and other hormonal issues can occur when the estrogen levels become too high compared to the male testosterone hormone.
+In most cases, infant and adolescent gynecomastia will eventually resolve as testosterone ratio to estrogen levels finally balances out.
+Older men may also have enlarged breasts due to this hormone imbalance, mainly if they are overweight.

-Although some medications (such as tamoxifen) used to treat breast cancer may help with gynecomastia, they are not specifically approved by the FDA for this use.
+Although some medications (such as tamoxifen) used to treat breast cancer may help with gynecomastia, the FDA does not specifically approve them for this use.
 Surgical treatments include liposuction and mastectomy.
 Liposuction removes fatty deposits in the breast tissue from specifically targeted areas.
-This is a good option for men who only have a small amount of excess fat in the breast tissue.
+This is a good option for men who only have a small excess fat in the breast tissue.
 A skin excision procedure is more involved and removes excess breast tissue.
 This is done using an endoscope through a series of small incisions around the breast and is far less invasive than a breast reduction for women.

 Revisional Surgical Procedures

 Gynecomastia is not only painful but can cause a great deal of social embarrassment, particularly for adolescent boys.
-Dr. Marin not only has the surgical skills to help patients achieve the results they desire but also understands just what sensitive problem gynecomastia can be.
+Dr. Marin has the surgical skills to help patients achieve the results they desire and understands just what sensitive problem gynecomastia can be.